-Businesses must begin to prepare for EU VAT amendments in 2020.
+Businesses must begin to prepare for EU VAT amendments in 2020

+As from 1 January 2020, several ‘quick fixes’ will impact the current VAT system for B2B intra-community supplies.
 The four short-term ‘quick fixes’ are related to the trade between the member states and deemed necessary to begin to counter VAT fraud.

-“This package of proposals is aimed at fixing some of the practical problems we are experiencing with the current VAT rules”, said Hartwig Löger, Minister for Finance in Austria – and currently holds the Council presidency.
-“Businesses will benefit from the harmonised rules.”
+“This package of proposals is aimed at fixing some of the practical problems we are experiencing with the current VAT rules.
+Businesses will benefit from the harmonised rules” said Hartwig Löger, Minister for Finance in Austria.

 However, these changes are expected to have considerable implications for businesses trading in international goods, and businesses are advised to begin preparations now.

+These quick fixes are intended to provide clarity and simplification for businesses and also to help address the risk of fraud associated with the zero-rating of intra-community trade, while we await further developments in relation to the Definitive VAT System.
 As these adjustments will apply from 1 January 2020, it clearly follows from the above that businesses should take actions now to ensure they are ready for the upcoming ‘quick fixes’.
 This requires an in-depth assessment of current internal compliance procedures for VAT and intra-EU trade.

 For more information please get in touch.